Proper specimen collection and transport are vital to provide valid microbiology test results.

 Since enteric infections are often due to highly contagious organisms, fecal specimens must be handled with extreme caution.
 The outside of the container and requisition must remain clean.
 Specimens should generally not be transported in diapers.

 For all cultures, additional testing methods may be necessary to identify an organism after initial growth.
-Susceptibility studies will be performed if requested or as is medically indicated and by following standard, clinically accepted microbiology practices.
+Susceptibility studies will be performed as is medically indicated and by following standard, clinically accepted microbiology practices.